maxlord/yii2-jsviews/README.md

 # yii2-jsviews
-Asset for user jsviews in yii2 applications
+Asset for use jsviews in yii2 applications